Institutes of Agriculture, Bydgoszcz: Habitation house, 4-6 Ossoliński Alley

 The building was designed to house senior officials.
 It has three levels and has been later divided into smaller accommodations.

 The asymmetrical Art Nouveau facade subsumes also elements of eclecticism and Historicism.
 Various materials are visible: two color bricks, plaster or timber framing.
-The quaint elevation characteristics rest on the variation of architectural elements: bay windowss, balconies, loggias, avant-corps, gables.
+The quaint elevation characteristics rest on the variation of architectural elements: bay windows, balconies, loggias, avant-corps, gables.